Sandra Pica

-Sandra González Pica (Barcelona, August 16, 1998), better known as Sandra Pica, is a Spanish media personality, fashion designer, and television collaborator who rose to fame after participating in Mujeres y hombres y viceversa.
+Sandra González Pica (born August 16, 1998) is a Spanish media personality, fashion designer, and television collaborator who rose to fame after participating in Mujeres y hombres y viceversa.
 She returned to television as a bachelorette on the reality show La Isla de las Tentaciones 2 and has since participated as a collaborator on several programs.

 Biography

 First years

 She was born in Barcelona, where she grew up with her parents, Sonia Pica and Pedro González, and her sister Genissa González; as a child, she struggled with bulimia and was bullied by her classmates.
 Sandra Pica went to the University of Barcelona and studied fashion design while also appearing on TV.

 Professional career

 Her first appearance on television was in 2017 on the dating show Mujeres y hombres y viceversa as a suitor of the tronista Joni Marley.
 He chose Sandra as his favorite, and they left the program together.
 They would later return to report their breakup the same year.

 After several years away from the television spotlight, she appeared as a single woman in the second season of the reality show La Isla de las tentaciones in 2020, where she fell in love with contestant Tom Brusse, with whom she would maintain a relationship after leaving the show separately.

 Along with several occasional appearances in tabloid programs such as Sálvame or Deluxe, Sandra became a contestant in the second edition of La casa fuerte with her partner Tom Brusse, in which they finished in fifth position.